 You want to think about what path you want your new subscriber to follow, what do you want them to know.
 Your email setup and the number of emails you send totally depends on your business and your topic.
 But, I thought my setup would help you to think it through.

 Interact makes it super simple to create and share your quiz.
 See I told you it was easy 😉.
-If you have any questions at all you can join me over at the Bloom Business Hustlers and ask away.
 Again read this blog post if you need some help to get started in crafting your idea for a quiz.